wiltzie75/ELK-Project/README.md

 Machines within the network can only be accessed by Jump Box- Provisioner.

 - The Jump Box-Provisioner is the only machine that has access to the ELK-VM, it's IP is 10.0.0.4
+- The ELK machine can have access from the admins public IP through port 5601.

 A summary of the access policies in place can be found in the table below.